krh3rtz/PASS-CRYPT/README.md

     decrypted.txt:	File containing the uncrypted plain text.

+To start the crypter simply:

+    sudo make PASS-CRYPT
+    sudo ./PASS-CRYPT

 Disclaimer: Keep all the passwords in a safe place.
 By studying the code, you can have complete control of the
             key generation process.
 Use ascii characters only.
+Try to use 'sudo' all the time.

 You can also crypt entire texts.